eavonius/powerdelivery/getting-started.markdown

 <div class="row">
   <div class="col-sm-8">
 {% highlight powershell %}
-Delivery:Role {
-  -Up {
+Delivery:Role -Up {
   param($target, $config, $node)

   Invoke-MSBuild -ProjectFile MyApp.sln
 }
-}
 {% endhighlight %}
     <div class="filename">MyAppDelivery\Roles\Compile\Always.ps1</div>
   </div>
 </div>

 The *Delivery:Role* statement contains all code that will execute when this role is applied to a node as part of a [target](targets.html).
 The *-Up* parameter indicates this is what we want to happen when the role is applied normally (conversely *-Down* is where you can author a rollback).
-The third line declares the three special parameters that are passed to every role.
+The second line declares the three special parameters that are passed to every role.
 These are the [$target parameter](reference.html#target_parameter) (which provides many properties you can use in your role), the [$config parameter](reference.html#config_parameter) to allow you to access [configuration variables](configuration.html), and the [$node parameter](reference.html#node_parameter) which contains the name or IP address of the node the role is currently executing on.
 We're not using them here so you can ignore them for now.

 <a name="targets"></a>